Policy on Extenuating Circumstances Affecting Assessment

 - Suspension imposed by the University.

-- Exceptional circumstances relating to group work, which has not already been considered by the Faculty/School (e.g where the whole group has been affected by circumstances beyond its control, or if an individual member of the group experiences difficulties and so is unable to contribute effectively.)
+- Exceptional circumstances relating to group work, which has not already been considered by the School (e.g. where the whole group has been affected by circumstances beyond its control, or if an individual member of the group experiences difficulties and so is unable to contribute effectively.)
 Supporting independent evidence should normally be provided.

 - Pregnancy related conditions and childbirth (including a partner in labour).
 Supporting independent evidence should normally be provided.

-- Normally only failure of University IT Equipment where there is a verifiable failure (supported by compelling evidence) which affects a system or systems, and which limits the students’ opportunity to submit including, but not limited to:
+- Normally only failure of IT Equipment provided by Swansea University/Collaborative Partner Institution where there is a verifiable failure (supported by compelling evidence) which affects a system or systems, and which limits the students’ opportunity to submit including, but not limited to:

 Evidence (with dates and times clearly visible) may take the form of screenshots of service interruptions, errors, network provider page or communications outlining the disruption, including social media posts and emails from providers or monitoring systems.
 Students must still, however, ensure they keep a back-up of their work and be prepared to submit by the deadline published, allowing contingency time for any last-minute technical problems, and ensuring they notify the relevant member(s) of staff about the issue as soon as possible.